 • production supervisors

-As manufacturing employers prepare to rebuild their workforce in a post-pandemic job market, now is the time to reexamine your recruitment practices and strategies.
-Here's what you need to know.
+As manufacturing employers look to the future, now is the time to reexamine your recruitment strategies and hiring process.
+Here’s what you need to know.

 workers’ expectations have changed

-Consumer demands aren’t the only thing that intensified during the pandemic — so have workers’ expectations, especially when it comes to remote work.
-During the pandemic, employers were forced to look for remote, or at least hybrid, work solutions for roles like production planning and HR that could be accomplished offsite.
-Now, as the effects of COVID-19 are starting to subside, segments of the manufacturing workforce that experienced remote work aren’t willing to go back to the way things were.
+Consumer demands aren’t the only thing that intensified during the pandemic — so did workers’ expectations regarding remote work.
+During the pandemic, employers looked for remote work solutions for roles that could be accomplished offsite.
+These days, segments of the manufacturing workforce that experienced remote work aren’t willing to turn back the clock.

-While the benefits for employees are easy to see, the reality of making remote work a permanent option in the manufacturing industry may not seem possible.
+While the benefits for employees are easy to see, making remote work a permanent option in the manufacturing sector may seem like a pipe dream.
 After all, the very nature of manufacturing is hands-on.
 But, when you view your workforce on a role-by-role basis, remote work for some employees may not be impossible.

 solutions